 In State v.
 Blanchard, a 2001 case, the court reaffirmed its pronouncements in Amos when holding that a state statute providing enhanced penalties for the constructive possession of a firearm while committing a crime of violence, or while possessing or selling drugs, was a reasonable regulation under the Louisiana Constitution.3 The court found “a rational relationship between the statute’s scope, i.e., making it a felony for a person to possess a firearm in connection with a drug offense, even a misdemeanor drug offense, and its legitimate state purpose of preventing drug-related violence.”4

-Following the 2012 amendment to Louisiana’s constitutional right to bear arms provision, which required the application of strict scrutiny, state courts faced a wave of litigation aimed at statutes regulating firearm possession by convicted felons.
+Following the 2012 amendment to Louisiana’s constitutional right to bear arms provision, which required the application of strict scrutiny, state courts faced a wave of litigation aimed at statutes regulating firearm possession by people convicted of felonies.
 Despite the removal of an explicit license to regulate concealed weapons, and the imposition of the highest standard of review, several statutes regulating firearm possession have thus far survived review in the Louisiana courts.

 In 2013, the Louisiana Supreme Court held, in State v.
 Draughter, that the state’s felon-in-possession statute, as applied to a convicted felon under state supervision, survived strict scrutiny.5 The court ruled that “[f]or these persons still under state supervision, we easily find there to be a compelling state interest for the state’s limited infringement of even fundamental constitutional rights, including the right to possess a firearm.”6 The court found that the statute both served a compelling state interest and was narrowly tailored to achieve that interest.7